Christina Scott

 Scott has worked at HM Treasury, Department for Transport and at the European Commission.

 She was appointed Companion of the Order of St Michael and St George (CMG) in the 2021 New Year Honours for services to British foreign policy.

 Personal

-Scott was married to the late Chris Martin (1973–2015), a civil servant.
+Scott was married to Chris Martin (1973–2015), a civil servant.
 They separated in 2011 and he later remarried.
 They had no children from their marriage.